K-State graduation year: 2004

 What do you enjoy most about your job?

 There’s never a dull moment.
-It’s satisfying being responsible for producing some of the best-known breakfast cereals in the world.
+It’s satisfying to be responsible for producing some of the best-known and loved food products in the world.
 I work for an excellent company with great people, salary, and benefits.
+I have earned opportunities to work in multiple locations across the country in many different roles.

 What are the most challenging aspects of your job?